MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Security Groups

-Create a Security Group with the help of the security group checklist
+### Create a Security Group with the help of the security group checklist:

 http://tinyurl.com/creating-a-security-group